-Classification - The title of a position.
+Classification - The title of a position reflected on the official job description.

 Standard Deviation - A measure of how spread out a group is compared to its mean (average).

 The following information relates to wage increases for non-sworn employees.
 Increases referenced within this section shall be subject to funding and final approval by the Mayor.
 Employees covered by a collective bargaining agreement should refer to the language contained within their specific agreement.